sandreas/graft/README.md

 graft serve .
 ```

-To login via FileZilla, you have to use correct protocol and port, e.g.:
+To login with `FileZilla, you have to use the correct protocol and port, e.g.:

 - Server: sftp://192.168.0.150
 - Username: graft (if you did not change the defaults)